lee-b/kobold_assistant/README.md

 ## Troubleshooting

+### The assistant keeps talking, in a one-sided conversation

+This is probably the speech recognition picking up environmental audio.
+Tell it to sleep and wake it later if you want it to not listen and respond, or else tune your microphone so that it doesn't pick up random environmental noises.

 ### 'Hmm.
 I don't know what to say.
 Could you rephrase that?'

 This is happens frequently right now, but is really just filler for the AI not responding